en-di/en-di.org/content/healthy-and-obese-at-the-same-time/index.md

 there's plenty of snacks and fast food that fit into that category.
 I truly eat whatever I want.
 I love unfiltered non-alcoholic bear every once in a while and a specific brand of chips from a nearby Polish store.
-Most of my meals are quick mix of frozen vegentables, rice, soy meat or beans with mustard or ketchup.
+Most of my meals are quick mix of frozen vegetables, rice, soy meat or beans with mustard or ketchup.
 I stopped drinking coffee because I never really liked it and, as much as I love rye bread, I'm avoiding it because it gives me a heartburn.